LucasDelfino92/morrowindsharp/mw#.md

 [**Flies**](https://drive.google.com/file/d/12O5oIzGzdNnanPhoHZMT7ZpZxI65W06J/view?usp=sharing)
 Adds a visual effect to all vanilla flies sound emitters.
 Now everywhere you can hear flies buzzing, you'll be able to actually see fly swarms too.

+> This is an edit of [**Flies**](https://www.nexusmods.com/morrowind/mods/43481?) which fixes the underwater flies bug.
+Fix contributed by ProfArmitage.

 [**Heat Haze**](https://www.nexusmods.com/morrowind/mods/48973?tab=files)
 Adds a configurable heat haze shader with region and weather conditions selectable in the mod configuration menu.
 The shader gets faster and stronger when closer to lava pools.
 - This shader needs to be added to the end of the shader chain in MGE XE.